 ...experiments with new variations of capsules and head-amps for unique Altec microphones...

-It wasn't minutia – and it was all minutia, too – and at every little bit, it's a zoomed out, big picture feeling – it's an 'at a glance, in the moment, no-mind, don't think too much outside of the feeling' feeling.
+At every little bit, building audio equipment is much like anything else in music making - adding up all the small differences and, at the same time, having a zoomed out, big picture feeling – it's an 'at a glance, in the moment, no-mind, don't think too much outside of the feeling' feeling.
 And - spend a lot of time in nature.

 It all adds up.

 What's 'better' is not always 'best'.